SciCompMod/memilio/pycode/memilio-epidata/README.rst

 Notes for developers
 --------------------

-If a new functionality shell be added please stick to the following instructions:
+If a new functionality shall be added please stick to the following instructions:

 When you start creating a new script: